Token Usage Tracking¶

 Token usage is tracked across four main steps:

-- Refinement: Refining and expanding the query for better extraction
+- Refinement: Refining and expanding the query for better extraction (skipped if a model is provided)

-- Schema Generation: Generating the data model for extraction
+- Schema Generation: Generating the data model for extraction (skipped if a model is provided)

 - Extraction: Performing the actual data extraction (potentially multiple calls)